 1995(10th of Av, 5755): Tish’a B’Av

-1998: Former White House intern Monica Lewinsky spent 8 1/2 hours testifying before a grand jury about her relationship with President Bill Clinton.
+1998: On the day before Tu B’Av, former White House intern Monica Lewinsky spent 8 1/2 hours testifying before a grand jury about her relationship with President Bill Clinton.

 1998: Robert D. Sack, “the son of Eugene Sack, who served as rabbi of Congregation Beth Elohim for 35 years” began serving as a Judge of the United States Court of Appeals for the Second Circuit today.

 1990: Funeral services are held at Temple Emanu-El for philanthropist Lucy Goldschmidt Moses